 - Temporary and non-physical harm.
 While it has been suggested by the original rules, SaV makes it explicit that not all harm descriptors are lasting injuries that necessitate filling out the healing clock with the downtime Recover action.
 Instead, specific instances of harm can instead come with conditions for clearing them in-game, ranging from specific (downtime) actions to separate long-term project clocks.

-- Veteran advancements for characters can only be taken up to three times (this was implied by the Blades character sheets, but not explicitly stated in the book).
+- Veteran advancements for characters can only be taken up to three times (this was implied by the Blades character sheets, but never explicitly stated in the book).
 Crew veteran advancements are limited to just two per ship.
 These limitations is probably there to cap the progression at reasonable power levels.

 Other Things I've Realized About the Original Rules Upon Reading SaV